How to Come Up with Creative Ideas: Complete Guide

 Celebrate an Attitude

-A campaign that champions a particular mindset, philosophy or way of being that aligns with the brand values.
-Celebrates intangible qualities like resilience, creativity, determination or optimism that the brand wants to inspire.
+Champion a particular mindset, philosophy or way of being that aligns with the brand values.
+Celebrate intangible qualities like resilience, creativity, determination or optimism that the brand wants to inspire.

 Celebrate a Symbol

-A campaign that elevates an object, artifact or element that represents something meaningful about the brand.
-Transforms an ordinary or overlooked item into a symbol of the brand's values, heritage or purpose.
+Elevate an object, artifact or element that represents something meaningful about the brand.
+Transform an ordinary or overlooked item into a symbol of the brand's values, heritage or purpose.

 Celebrate It